 In 1999 he spent a year performing in the canary islands in duo Cross Culture, a classical guitar duet formed with friend and fellow guitarist, Cameron Angus.
 During this time the duo recorded their album, Crossing the Boundaries.
 (See the Shop page of this website for details and to hear an excerpt.)

 In 2004 Joe was commissioned to write his first music book - a textbook/revision guide for the Scottish school music curriculum.
 The book, How to Pass Standard Grade Music, was well received by teachers and students, enjoying favourable reviews in the educational press and ultimately winning the Saltire Society academic book of the year award in 2005.

-Since then he has gone on to write three more curriculum books, also published by Hodder Gibson, the most recent being How to Pass National 5 Music.
+Since then he has gone on to write five more curriculum books, the most recent being How to Pass National 5 Music and The jm-education Guide to Higher Music.
 (For details see the Shop page of this website.)